Shaqal7/temperature/README.md

 # Checking temperature and humidity on Raspberry Pi with Adafruit_DHT

-> This i a Ruby on Rails 5 application that allows users to create their own portfolios.
+> This i a Ruby on Rails 5 application that allows checking and showing a temperature and humidity on index page every 10 minutes

 ### Features